Hong Kong Exchanges and Clearing : DATE OF BOARD MEETING | MarketScreener

 DATE OF BOARD MEETING

-The board of directors (the "Board") of Mongolian Mining Corporation (the "Company", and its subsidiaries, the "Group") hereby announces that a meeting of the Board of the Company will be held on Thursday, 22 August 2019 for the purpose of considering and approving the interim results of the Group for the six months ended 30 June 2019 and its publication, the payment of an interim dividend, if any, and transacting any other business.
+The board (the "Board") of directors (the "Directors") of E-House (China) Enterprise Holdings Limited (the "Company") hereby announces that a meeting of the Board will be held on Monday, 26 August 2019, for the purposes of, among other matters, considering and approving the interim results of the Company and its subsidiaries for the six months ended 30 June 2019 and its publication, and considering the payment of an interim dividend, if any.

 Chairman